duckhai1/RentingAndroidAppDraft/docs/database/api.md

     + *466 - INVALID DATE*

 **Return** `R(bookingId, createdAt, bookingDate, bookingStartTime, bookingEndTime, isPaid, cityId, sportCenterId, courtId, playerId)`

-`getCourtInfo(IN inCourtId, IN inCityId, IN inSportCenterId, OUT statusCode)`
----
-Query all the attributes of a court identified by the given courtId, cityId and sportCenterId.

-**Parameter**
-+ `inCourtId - VARCHAR(100)` is an alphanumeric characters sequencee that uniquely identify a court in a given sport center.
-+ `inCityId - VARCHAR(100)` is an alphanumreic characters sequence that uniquely identify a city
-+ `inSportCenterId - VARCHAR(100)` is an alphanumeric characters sequence that uniquely identify a sport center in a given city.
-+ `statusCode - INT` is set by the data and indicates whether any error happended during the execution:
-    + *200 - SUCCESS*
-    + *400 - INVALID CITY ID*
-    + *461 - INVALID SPORTCENTER ID*
-    + *462 - INVALID COURT ID*

-**Return** `R(courtId, cityId, sportCenterId)`

 `getSportCenterCourts(IN inSportCenterId, IN inCityId, OUT statusCode)`
 ---